 The environmental education section of the N.C.
 Office of Environmental Education and Public Affairs in the N.C.
-Department of Environment and Natural Resources was established to increase environmental literacy and natural resource stewardship in North Carolina by encouraging, promoting and supporting environmental education programs, facilities and resources throughout the state.
+Department of Environmental Quality was established to increase environmental literacy and natural resource stewardship in North Carolina by encouraging, promoting and supporting environmental education programs, facilities and resources throughout the state.

 The office was established in 1993 under Governor Martin’s administration to balance the department’s regulatory functions with a commitment to environmental literacy and environmental education outreach.
 Based on recommendations from the 1990 DENR Environmental Education Team, the office was created to serve as North Carolina’s clearinghouse, or central source, for all of the environmental education resources in the state.
 The office’s mission has remained one of identifying, leveraging and facilitating existing environmental education resources for the public good.

 The office manages a nationally recognized professional development program that certifies educators in environmental education.
 The N.C.
 Environmental Educator Certification Program provides enrollees with outdoor teaching skills, science and nature content knowledge and environmental education methods.
 The program is widely recognized as a credential for hiring purposes across the state, and many enrollees credit the program with advancing their careers.
 The program has certified more than 1,000 individuals and there are currently more than 1,000 people enrolled in the program.

 The office serves as a liaison to the Department of Public Instruction to ensure that environmental and related science content is integrated into the Common Core State and N.C.
 Essential Standards.
 We also work with DPI to connect teachers with the many workshops, field trips, materials and other nonformal educational opportunities offered through city, county, state and private science and environmental education facilities throughout the state.
 Many classroom teachers take advantage our N.C.
 Environmental Educator Certification Program, the N.C.
 River Basin publications and the multitude of resources and professional development opportunities identified and promoted by our office.